philskents/allotments-garden/Allotment Setup.md

 ## TLDR
 ### New allotments
 - Create a new empty git repository on your git server
-- Add it as a submodule
+- Add it as a submodule to your parent git repository
+- Set the tracking branch for your submodule

+## New Allotments
+For new Allotments